 Den meetings start at 6:30pm on Monday evenings.
 Each scout finds their meeting room, where they will gather with scouts of their same grade.
 During this time, they open the meeting with the pledge of allegiance, reciting the scout oath and law, and prayer.
 Then they go in to some games or fun activities that relate to the elective or rank requirement being covered that evening.
-Typically den time runs for about an hour.
-Around 7:30pm, if they are done with their den activities, all dens gather in the gym for large group games, which often times consists of the scout favorite dodgeball.
-We wrap up at 8:00pm.
+Typically den time runs for about an hour and finish around 7:30pm and everyone is gone no later than 8:00pm.

 Pack 747 meets weekly during the school year on Monday evenings at 6:30pm.
 There are occasional Monday’s that do not have meetings scheduled (after a campout, holidays, school breaks, etc).
-You can expect about 10-11 den meetings, three pack meetings, and one campout per semester.
+You can expect about 9-11 den meetings, two to three pack meetings, and one campout per semester.

 We understand that life gets busy, and there are times a scout may miss some den meetings.
 The scout can work on any missed activities at home and report back to their den leader to get credit for the items.
 We recommend keeping up with any missed rank requirements.
 However, make up work for electives that are done in den meetings is totally optional.